 Some courses and professors take extracurricular activities as bonus points for their overall scores.
 As you might imagine, talking to your professors about the legibility of these activities is a good way to get some extra points.

 Being a member of the book club might help you with your literature classes, being in a science group can help you with math or chemistry and so forth.
-These activities should be on campus or a part of the university, however – your professors will likely ask for official papers of confirmation about your involvement.
+These activities should be on campus or a part of the university, however – your professors will likely ask for official papers for confirmation about your involvement.

 In the end, your overall university score should reflect the way you want to be received by the world tomorrow.
 If you are planning on a career in your field of study, chances are that your score will play a huge factor in the choices of internships and job offers once you graduate.
 If however you are thinking about a second degree or changing careers altogether, you shouldn’t trouble yourself with the score too much.
 More likely than not you will have to start fresh, in which case your old college credits won’t hold much weight.